Security and data protection

 Insofar as we, as described above, require your data for the purposes of providing the community functions, you are contractually obliged to provide us with these data.
 Without these data we are unable to provide you with the corresponding community functions.

-If you submit queries to us via our contact form, your details from the contact form including the contact data you have provided there
+If you submit queries to us via our chatbot or our contact form, your details from the chatbot or from the contact form including the contact data you have provided there

 - First name